redux-saga/saga-query/README.md

   need?
 - What happens when the data syncing library doesn't cache things in an optimized way for your needs?
-- What happens when data is not caching as efficiently as you want it to?
 - What happens when you want to reuse your business logic for another platform (e.g. a cli) and can't use `react`?